anuragtomer/questions/questions_2.md

     - For each incoming 0, decrease your sum, and for each incoming 1, increase your sum.
     - For each sum, check if you've seen this previously.
 If so, calculate the max length from current index to first time this sum was seen.
     - If this is a new sum, save it in hash.
-    - Idea is, if we reached at some sum x, and after few ups and down, I again see x, that means
+    - Idea is, if we reached at some sum x, and after few ups and down, I again see x, that means the values between those indices would sum to 0.
     </details>

 2. Given an array nums of n integers and an integer target, find three integers in nums such that the sum is closest to target.
 Return the sum of the three integers.